Saatvik1/Fishbit/README.md

 * ~~Configure Fitbit app and authentication process, get keys and tokens~~
 * ~~Decide what data would be good to use~~
 * ~~Analyze Fitbit JSON structures for each endpoint~~
-* ~~Get all historical data required, and save for analysis~~
+* ~~Get all historical data required and save for analysis~~
-* Design a plan to transform data into a structure more suitable for analysis.
+* ~~Design a plan to transform data into a structure more suitable for analysis.~~
+* Convert to tables
+* Rid tables of redundant data, and create any necessary changes

 # Progress